It is important to understand your storage arrangements at Fertility Associates.

 Please keep your contact details up to date

-We will try to contact you each year to see if you still want to store your sperm, eggs or embryos or tissue.
 We may discard material if we cannot contact you after 2 years.
 It is important that we have you keep us informed of any change to your contact details/address.
 You can do this by filling in the form below: